 The Taylor Surname Project

 Our project is sponsored by Family Tree DNA.
 To FTDNA, we are the Taylor

 Surname Project.
-We use the "Taylor Family Genes" name here, abbreviated TFG.
+We are also commonly known as "Taylor Family Genes", abbreviated TFG.

 Frequent visitors to the site may find these short-cuts handy:

 Genealogy, the study of our ancestors, usually starts easily enough.
 We hear